mistakster/babel-plugin-trimmer/README.md

 const b = 2;
 ```

+You can use both `trim-below` and `trim-above` directives at
+the same time to cut middle part of the file.

 ## Advanced Techniques

 Sometimes, you may want to remove actual “rendering” code but keep links to some external dependencies.